 - When parents start their children at the setting they are asked if their child suffers from any known allergies.
-This is recorded on the registration form. - If a child has an allergy, a risk assessment form is completed to detail the following: - The allergen (i.e. the substance, material or living creature the child is allergic to such as nuts, eggs, bee stings, cats etc). - The nature of the allergic reactions e.g. anaphylactic shock reaction, including rash, reddening of skin, swelling, breathing problems etc. - What to do in case of allergic reactions, any medication used and how it is to be used (e.g. Epipen). - Control measures such as how the child can be prevented from contact with the allergen. - Review. - This form is kept in the child's personal file and a copy is displayed where staff can see it.
+This is recorded on the registration form.
+Any allergy issue as a result of changing a child's diet, the parents are required to inform the nursery in writing. - If a child has an allergy, a risk assessment form is completed to detail the following: - The allergen (i.e. the substance, material or living creature the child is allergic to such as nuts, eggs, bee stings, cats etc). - The nature of the allergic reactions e.g. anaphylactic shock reaction, including rash, reddening of skin, swelling, breathing problems etc. - What to do in case of allergic reactions, any medication used and how it is to be used (e.g. Epipen).

-- Parents train staff in how to administer special medication in the event of an allergic reaction. - Generally, no nuts or nut products are used within the setting. - Parents are made aware so that no nut or nut products are accidentally brought in, for example to a party.
+- Control measures such as how the child can be prevented from contact with the allergen. - Review. - This form is kept in the child's personal file and a copy is displayed where staff can see it. - Parents train staff in how to administer special medication in the event of an allergic reaction. - Generally, no nuts or nut products are used within the setting. - Parents are made aware so that no nuts or nut products are accidentally brought in, for example to a party.